-Focus cues, image quality, field of view (FOV), and eye box are key issues in near-eye displays such as virtual reality and augmented reality[1,2].
-Various optical schemes are adopted and applied in near-eye display realization to design more portable and compact near-eye display devices, such as coaxial prisms, planar displays based on transparent film arrays, freeform surfaces, multiplayer displays with directional backlighting, and stereoscopic see-through retinal projection[1-4].
-The holographic near-eye display has achieved great progress in recent years[4-10].
-The holographic near-eye display is a competitive way to realize near-eye displays because of its ability to meet compact structures and to reproduce three-dimensional (3D) images for a realistic and comfortable viewing experience[11].
+Focus cues, image quality, field of view, and eye box are key issues in near-eye displays such as virtual reality and augmented reality[1, 2].
+Various optical schemes are adopted and applied in near-eye display realization to design a more portable and compact near-eye display devices, such as coaxial prisms, planar displays based on transparent film arrays, freeform surfaces, multiplayer displays with directional backlighting and stereoscopic see-through retinal projection [1-4].
+The holographic near-eye display has achieved great progress in recent years [4-10].
+The holographic near-eye display is a competitive way to realize near-eye displays because of its ability to meet compact structures and to reproduce three-dimensional (3D) image for a realistic and comfortable viewing experience [11].

-The Nyquist criterion limits the size of the reconstructed image when employing a standard diffraction method in computational holography, either the Fresnel diffraction algorithm or the Fraunhofer diffraction algorithm[12].
-In recent years, researchers have tried to investigate computational holographic diffraction algorithms for large FOVs, such as the curved spatial light modulator (SLM) array method[13], curved hologram method[14], and time-multiplexing method[15].
-By using spherical beam lighting, Chang et al.[16] and Qu et al.[17] suggested an image amplified lensless holographic projection.
-However, the evaluation of their computer-generated hologram (CGH) requires a sophisticated iterative algorithm that is unfortunately time-consuming.
+The Nyquist criteria limits the size of the reconstructed image when employing a standard diffraction method in computational holography, either the Fresnel diffraction algorithm or the Fraunhofer diffraction algorithm [12].
+In recent years, researchers have tried to investigate computational holographic diffraction algorithms for large fields of view, such as curved-SLM-array method [13], curved-hologram method [14], and time-multiplexing method [15].
+By using spherical beam lighting, Chang [16] and Qu [17] suggested an image amplified lensless holographic projection.
+However, the evaluation of their computergenerated hologram (CGH) requires a sophisticated iterative algorithm that is unfortunately time-consuming.
 In each iteration of the calculation, several Fourier transforms and inverse Fourier transforms have to be implemented.
 As the resolution of the image increases, the computation time increases accordingly.
-In order to accelerate the computing speed, machine learning technology has been used in the field of optical information processing[18-20].
-Peng et al.[7] and Wu et al.[8] proposed to compute the CGH by machine learning methods.
-With the help of machine learning methods, the time for calculating the CGH is reduced to less than 0.2 s.
-However, their networks can only encode the CGH based on the single fast Fourier transform (S-FFT) and the angular spectrum diffraction algorithms and thus cannot obtain large FOV angles.
+In order to accelerate the computing speed, machine learning technology has been used in the field of optical information processing [18-20].
+Peng [7] and Wu [8] proposed to compute the CGH by machine learning methods.
+With the help of machine learning methods, the time for calculating the CGH is reduced to less than 0.2 seconds.
+However, their networks can only encode the CGH based on the single-fast Fourier transform and the angular spectrum diffraction algorithms, and thus cannot obtain large FOV angles.
 Namely, it is not large enough for binocular observation for near-eye display.

-To overcome the aforementioned FOV and time-consuming issues, we present a method combining the machine-learningbased technique with the lensless holographic projection.
-This method is based on the double-sampling Fresnel diffraction (DSFD) algorithm[17] and machine learning method for calculating the hologram with a phase-only SLM.
-Both the simulation and experiments are performed, and the evidence demonstrates that the proposed method is able to provide an enlarged and qualified holographic image.
+To overcome the aforementioned field-of-view and timeconsuming issues, we present a method combining the machine-learning-based technique with the lensless holographic projection.
+This method is based on the doublesampling Fresnel diffraction (DSFD) algorithm [17] and machine-learning method for calculating the hologram with phase-only spatial light modulator (SLM).
+Both the simulation and the experiments are performed and the evidence demonstrates that the proposed method is able to provide an enlarged and qualified holographic image.
 The hologram can be real-time generated with high resolution.
-Therefore, the proposed method may hopefully find its application in near-eye display devices.
+Therefore, the proposed method may hopefully find its application in neareye display devices.